mattermost/docs/source/administration/plugins.rst

 This command will generate `com.mattermost.demo-plugin-0.1.0.tar.gz.sig`, which is the signature of your plugin.

-Plugin Verification
+Plugin verification
 ^^^^^^^^^^^^^^^^^^^

-Mattermost server will verify plugin signatures downloaded from plugin marketplace.
+Mattermost server will verify plugin signatures downloaded from Plugin Marketplace.
 To add custom public keys, run the following command on the Mattermost server:

 .. code-block:: sh